Play to earn gaming model: the beginning

 No speedy monetary returns: It takes some time for gamers to see any substantial investment returns on the crypto gaming platforms.
 Time and patience are two major requirements if one seeks to recover even the initial incurred costs.
 This is why many players quit before they even start to make money and chalk their experience down to scams.
 Any new venture takes its time before it gives monetary returns, and gaming is no exception.
 Therefore, it is advisable to come prepared with a particular mindset and understand the rules of the game, potential losses, and the time frame of monetary gains.

-Future of P2E games: emergence of metaverse and crypto gaming guilds
+Future of P2E games: the emergence of the metaverse and crypto gaming guilds

 According to industry pundits, the crypto gaming industry is set up for a big bang explosion, with its market size projected to be worth approximately $256 billion.
 The free-to-play and play-to-earn phenomena have spread like wildfire while more and more tech companies want to cash on this raging development.
 With rising demand and to enhance gamers’ experience, companies are now mixing various advanced technologies like virtual reality, augmented reality, etc., with blockchain and NFT technologies and bringing them together on a singular platform called Metaverse.